janeadams/janeadams.github.io/index.md

 # Jane Adams

 Hey, thanks for visiting!
 Please [reach out](@mailto:janelydiaadams@gmail.com) if you think we could make something cool together.
+I am available for consulting and contract work up to 5 hours per week, and give priority to longer contracts.
+If you are a non-profit, ask me about my discounted rate :)

 ## CURRENT POSITIONS